 About the Homilist – Thomas Baker

-I’m posting here a few of the homilies I’ve given over the past 29 years as a Roman Catholic deacon at St. David the King Parish in Princeton Junction, NJ.
-I am grateful to this parish for being my home for so many years, and for the friendship and support I enjoy there.
+I’m posting here a few of the homilies I’ve given over the past 30-plus years as a Roman Catholic deacon at St. David the King Parish in Princeton Junction, NJ.
+I am grateful to this parish for being my home for so many years.
 In addition to parish ministry and prison outreach, I also offer spiritual direction to individuals from a variety of faith backgrounds.
+A few years ago I retired from a long career in the publishing/media world, including more than a decade as publisher of Commonweal.

 I’m eager to hear from other people who have homilies they might like to share, or comments on what I’ve written.
 Feel free to write to me.

-I’ve also written about the permanent diaconate in a few places.
-Even though it’s officially out of print, it looks like Amazon.com still has used copies of my little book about the diaconate (that’s not me on the cover).
-I also have a chapter about the working life of deacons in The Deacon Reader, and this reflection on the diaconate in Commonweal.
-I also just self-published a booklet intended for use in parish baptism preparation programs.
+I’ve also written about the permanent diaconate in a few places: There is a chapter about the working life of deacons in The Deacon Reader, and this reflection on the diaconate in Commonweal.
+I have also self-published a booklet intended for use in parish baptism preparation programs.